lbeachy/sample/README.md

 # sample
-This is a sample repository
+This is a sample repository.
+I made it on the first day of class.
+You could say I'm branching out.